What is Compressor Ratio?

 However don’t fear, because, in this article, we’re going to make issues simpler by zeroing in on one of the vital essential controls you’ll discover in your compressor — the ratio knob.

 First, we’ll discuss what ratio is in plain English (no geeky stuff).
-Then we’ll speak in regards to the geeky math behind it.
+Then we’ll speak in regard to the geeky math behind it.
 (Don’t fear — you’ll be able to skip this section if you desire.)

 And eventually, we’ll discuss how to set your compressor’s ratio knob like a professional.
 We will even provide you with beginning points.
 Also, take this just as a starting point, because everything will depend on the signal you have at hand, so go with a reserve on this process.